 -Lord Jaraxxus and Alexstrasza

 In short, this means it’s horrible to play Lord Jaraxxus after Bloodreaver Gul'dan, but it might be fine to do the reverse if you are playing against a deck that doesn’t run much damage.
 The upside of playing Lord Jaraxxus before Bloodreaver Gul'dan, is the threatening hero power, which also come back with your Death Knight’s battlecry.

 However, all this is not the main reason why we might include Lord Jaraxxus in this deck.
 Especially if you don’t draw your Death Knight, often you need access to an emergency heal, especially versus aggro/midrange decks.
 Bringing your health total up to 15 can sometimes make the difference between a loss and a win.
-Ever since old times, there’s always been people that prefer Alexstrasza over Lord Jaraxxus because of the instant body it provides, and especially in because of the annoying interaction with Bloodreaver Gul'dan, I like Alexstrasza over Lord Jaraxxus.
+There’s always been people that prefer Alexstrasza over Lord Jaraxxus.
+Normally this is because of the instant body it provides, and especially because of the annoying interaction with Bloodreaver Gul'dan, I prefer Alexstrasza over Lord Jaraxxus.
 Note that I play Lord Jaraxxus in my original list, in my more recent lists I substituted him for Alexstrasza.

 I don’t think this is a great minion in this deck, because there’s no need for an additional late game threat.
 It has to be noted, however, that the card has some good synergy with Siphon Soul and especially Twisting Nether.
 Could be considered if you only face control decks and if you feel you need another tool to beat those.